Beyond Water Chestnuts: Discover Better Keto-Friendly Alternatives for Your Low-Carb Diet

 Should You Eat Water Chestnuts on a Weight Loss Diet?

-Are water chestnuts keto friendly?
-No, but they can certainly be eaten by someone looking to lose weight and is on a diet.
+Water chestnuts aren’t keto friendly but they can certainly be eaten by someone looking to lose weight and is on a diet.
 These vegetables are high-volume food.
-High-volume foods have high amounts of water or air, making them essentially calorie-free, which can be great for a calorie deficit without exercise regimen.
+Foods with high volume contain significant amounts of water or air, essentially making them calorie-free, which can be advantageous for those following a calorie deficit without exercise plan.

 A man wearing a black shirt is holding a plastic bag full of shelled water chestnuts in his right hand and in his left hand he holds a single, white water chestnut.